CBIIT/ccdi-federation-api-deployments/terraform/README.md

 6. Removed all opensearch snapshot role/policy/attachment resources as they are not used in the system stack.
 7. Removed unnecessary S3 bucket policy definition that appeared to be used for alb logging - that's handled by the module.
 8. Established ACM certificate data source to get the imported certificate ARN for the ALB.

-## S3 Review:
-1. Removed aws_s3_bucket_policy.s3_snapshot_policy as it's not being used by the stack.

-## Security Group Review:
-1. Removed aws_security_group_rule.mysql_inbound as it's not required for the stack.
-2. Removed aws_security_group_rule.opensearch_outbound as it's not required for the stack.
-3. Removed aws_security_group_rule.opensearch_inbound as it's not required for the stack.
-4. Updated ECS ingress rule to only allow traffic originating from the ALB security group.

 ## Locals Review:
 1. Removed the http port local value as its redundant to treat this as a local.